New price study (Q1 2020) released – we have increased our sample size to 250 companies and 1,000 hosting plans now.

 Typically, shared hosting providers manage this by placing restrictions on resource usage on shared servers.
 If you end up taking up too much server resource time, you may be forced to upgrade to a more expensive plan.

-Shared hosting plans are normally the cheapest you’ll find (aside from free hosting, but that is an entirely different story).
+Shared hosting plans are normally the cheapest you’ll find.
 As a result of that, you will discover that most shared hosting plans come with limited service levels.

 This includes possibly lower or no guarantees on uptime and more limited customer support channels.